codex-academy/HTML/2-html-forms.md

 * Each `checkbox` has a separate `name`.
 You can optionally add a `value`.
 * On a `radio` the `name` has to be the same across the options to make sure only one can be picked.
 * The `option`s of a selection use their content as the value, unless explicitly set a `value`.

-It's a good idea to add `:focus` styles so that you can easily see which form control is active.